penguintutor/tankgame/README.md

 If you score a hit then you win, otherwise the game passes to the next player.

 # Raspberry Pi Pico

 This is designed to play on a Raspberry Pi Pico with the Pimoroni Display Pack.

 ## Installing / Running the Pico Display version

 Before you can run the game you need the Pimoroni version of MicroPython.
 For details on how to install that see: https://learn.pimoroni.com/tutorial/hel/getting-started-with-pico

 The Raspberry Pi Pico program is in the directory picodisplay.
 You need to copy all of the files onto the Pico.
-The easiest way to do this is using the Thonny editor.
-Copy and paste each file into a new page in the editor and save that as the same file on the Pico.
+The easiest way to do this is using the Thonny editor which can upload files to the Pico.

 # Playing the Raspberry Pi Pico version